nocalhost/nocalhost.github.io/docs/guides/how-devmode-work.md

 ### 1. Replace Image

-When entering DevMode, Nocalhost will replace the remote container image with development image (DevImage).
+When starting DevMode, Nocalhost will first replace the remote container image with development image (DevImage).

 [Read more to learn about DevImage configuration](../config/config-dev#configure-development-image)